Budapest Ruin Pubs and the Story of Szimpla Kert

 One of the first things you'll see once you walk through the rather suspect entrance of Szimpla Kert is their shisha bar.
 Whether you call it shisha, hookah or water pipe, I've seen plenty of these bars throughout central Europe but have yet to smoke it myself.
 At Szimpla, you can choose from one of their many fruity tobacco flavours starting at under $15 CAD.
 Quirky souvenirs, cute totes and other Szimpla gear are also available at their shisha bar.

 I'm a sucker for a good market and the city of Budapest has many.
-But most are closed on Sunday and only one is inside a ruin pub.
+But most are closed on Sunday and only a couple are inside a ruin pub.
 Each Sunday, from 9am till 2pm, Szimpla Kert transforms into a garden of charming farmer's market stands.
 There are several local vendors (each one profiled on their website) selling everything from fresh bread to veggies, organic spreads and even truffles.
 There's also a new all-you-can-eat brunch Sunday morning in their salon upstairs with local ingredients served buffet-style.

 Szimpla for Coffee